-I currently work in the Learning Representations and Technology Lab with Dr. Martina Rau where I lead experimental studies on perceptual fluency.
-My interests focus on adult learning, perceptual fluency, as well as on how implicit and nonverbal feedback affect individual and collaborative learning of representational competencies.
-I am committed to mentoring undergraduate research assistants using evidence-based mentoring practices.
+Claudia Ramly is a doctoral student in the Learning Sciences Area within the Department of Educational Psychology.
+She currently works in the Learning Representations and Technology Lab with Dr. Martina Rau where she leads experimental studies on perceptual fluency.
+Her interests focus on adult learning, perceptual fluency, as well as on how implicit and nonverbal feedback affect individual and collaborative learning of representational competencies.
+Claudia is committed to mentoring undergraduate research assistants using evidence-based mentoring practices.

-I am fascinated and intrigued by the possibilities that grounded and embodied cognition suggest for learning, and my research focuses on the design of learning interventions that use our bodies to help underrepresented young people from under-resourced communities learn math better; Specifically, I am investigating how learning activities that utilize different degrees of embodiment facilitate grounding within the instructional theory of concreteness fading, for the STEM domain of geometry.
+John McGinty is a doctoral student in the Learning Sciences area within the Department of Educational Psychology.
+John is fascinated and intrigued by the possibilities that grounded and embodied cognition suggest for learning, and his research focuses on the design of learning interventions that use our bodies to help underrepresented young people from under-resourced communities learn math better; Specifically, John is investigating how learning activities that utilize different degrees of embodiment facilitate grounding within the instructional theory of concreteness fading, for the STEM domain of geometry.